 1 Wilding JP, Charpentier G, Hollander P, et al. Efficacy and safety of canagliflozin in patients with type 2 diabetes mellitus inadequately controlled with metformin and sulphonylurea: a randomised trial.
 Int J Clin Pract.
 2013;67(12):1267-1282.

-2 Yale JF, Bakris G, Xi L, et al. Efficacy and safety of canagliflozin in subjects with type 2 diabetes and chronic kidney disease.
+2 Yale JF, Bakris G, Cariou B, et al. Efficacy and safety of canagliflozin in subjects with type 2 diabetes and chronic kidney disease.
 Diabetes Obes Metab.
 2013;15(5):463-473.

-5 Bode B, Stenlof K, Sullivan D, et al. Efficacy and safety of canagliflozin treatment in older subjects with type 2 diabetes mellitus: a randomized trial.
-Hosp Pract.
-2013;41:72-84.
+5 Bode B, Stenlöf K, Sullivan D, et al. Efficacy and safety of canagliflozin treatment in older subjects with type 2 diabetes mellitus: a randomized trial.
+Hosp Pract (1995).
+2013;41(2):72-84.

 6 Forst T, Guthrie R, Goldenberg R, et al. Efficacy and safety of canagliflozin over 52 weeks in patients with type 2 diabetes on background metformin and pioglitazone.
 Diabetes Obes Metab.
-2014;16:467-477.
+2014;16(5):467-477.

 7 Weir M, Januszewicz A, Gilbert R, et al. Blood pressure lowering with canagliflozin in subjects with type 2 diabetes mellitus.
-Poster presented at: The 73rd Scientific Session of the American Diabetes Association (ADA); June 21-25, 2013; Chicago, IL.
+Poster presented at: the 73rd Scientific Session of the American Diabetes Association (ADA); June 21-25, 2013; Chicago, IL.

-9 Perkovic V, Jardine MJ, Neal B, et al. Canagliflozin and Renal Outcomes in Type 2 Diabetes and Nephropathy [published online ahead of print April 14 2019].
-NEJM.
-2019. doi:10.1056/NEJMoa1811744.
+9 Perkovic V, Jardine MJ, Neal B, et al. Canagliflozin and renal outcomes in type 2 diabetes and nephropathy.
+N Engl J Med.
+2019;380(24):2295-2306.

-10 Perkovic V, Jardine MJ, Neal B, et al. Supplementary Appendix for: Canagliflozin and renal outcomes in type 2 diabetes and nephropathy.
+10 Perkovic V, Jardine MJ, Neal B, et al. Supplement to: Canagliflozin and renal outcomes in type 2 diabetes and nephropathy.
 N Engl J Med.
 2019;380(24):2295-2306.

 11 Jardine MJ, Mahaffey KW, Neal B, et al. The Canagliflozin and Renal Endpoints in Diabetes with Established Nephropathy Clinical Evaluation (CREDENCE) study rationale, design, and baseline characteristics.
 Am J Nephrol.
 2017;46(6):462-472.